HassanEzz/Raspberry-pi-project-for-blinds/README.md

 # Raspberry-pi-project-for-blinds
 IEA Raspberry Pi Competition 2016

-This project create an insrtrument that helps blind people to avoid obstacles and find their ways easily using a raspberry pi. using a phone helded by a relative we can control the pi using VNC sever(to see pictures taken of his location, ask him to turn the camera on the pi or play any messages recorded or even turn an application helded on the pi).
+This project creates an insrtrument that helps blind people to avoid obstacles and find their ways easily using a raspberry pi. using a phone held by a relative we can control the pi using VNC sever(to see pictures taken of his location, ask him to turn the camera on the pi or play any messages recorded or even turn an application held on the pi).

 Paticipants are: